kesamet/retrieval-augmented-generation/README.md

   <b>Retrieval augmented generation with quantized LLM</b><br>
 </h2>

-Retrieval augmented generation (RAG) demos with Mistral, Zephyr, Phi-3, Gemma-2, Llama-3, Llama-3.1
+Retrieval augmented generation (RAG) demos with Mistral, Zephyr, Phi, Gemma, Llama, OLMoE

 The demos use quantized models and run on CPU with acceptable inference time.
 They can run **offline** without Internet access, thus allowing deployment in an air-gapped environment.